Table of Contents

 Microgrid diagram: site consisting of several buildings

-The Microgrid scheme consists of a grouping (RCP) with the following features:
+The Microgrid diagram consists of a community (RCP) with the following characteristics:

-• A single point of introduction to the public grid, equipped with a DSO input meter, generally located in a separate main switchboard room or in one of the site's buildings.
+• A single introduction point to the public network, equipped with a DSO input meter, generally located in a separate main low-voltage switchboard (TGBT) room or in one of the site's buildings.

-• Several buildings connected to this same point of introduction.
+• Several buildings connected to this same introduction point.

-• Multiple consumers (apartments, offices, common areas, etc.), each linked to an individual meter.
+• Multiple consumers (apartments, offices, common premises, etc.), each connected to an individual meter.

-This scheme applies specifically when private meters are distributed across different points of the site.
-Several variants are then possible for connection and meter reading:
+This scheme applies in particular when private meters are distributed at different points on the site.
+Several variants are then possible for connecting and reading the meters:

-• Installation of a bus between buildings, passing through each meter to the central Climkit Gateway.
+• Installation of a bus between the buildings, passing through each meter to the central Climkit Gateway.

 • Installation of a Climkit Gateway in each building, each connected to the Internet for data transmission.

-• Recommended: Interconnect all buildings via a local IP network (RJ45 or fiber optic cabling).
-Each meter installation is connected to an RS485-Ethernet converter, which is itself connected to the site's LAN.
+• Recommended: Interconnect all buildings via a local IP network (RJ45 cabling or fiber optics).
+Each meter installation is connected to an RS485-Ethernet converter, itself connected to the site's LAN network.
 This architecture allows for efficient data centralization while ensuring infrastructure flexibility.
 (See diagram below.)

-This last variant is recommended as it offers several advantages:
+This latter variant is recommended because it offers several advantages:

-• Increased reliability: It avoids connection problems related to the physical bus between buildings, which can be complex to diagnose and troubleshoot.
+• Increased reliability: It avoids connection problems related to the physical bus between buildings, whose diagnosis and troubleshooting can be complex.

 • Equipment savings: It allows installing only one Gateway and one router for the entire site, thus simplifying the architecture and reducing costs.